FloatRateNote#

 The settlement of an FRN will always be a definite amount.
 The

-will contain a valid combination of parameters such that when payments need to be cleared these definitive amounts can be calculated via previously published fixings.If the coupon is IBOR based then the accrued fractionally apportions the coupon payment based on calendar days, including negative accrued during ex div periods.
+fixing_method,method_paramandex_divwill contain a valid combination of parameters such that when payments need to be cleared these definitive amounts can be calculated via previously published fixings.If the coupon is IBOR based then the accrued fractionally apportions the coupon payment based on calendar days, including negative accrued during ex div periods.
 This rarely poses a problem since IBOR is fixed well in advance of settlement.

 \[\text{Accrued} = \text{Coupon} \times \frac{\text{Settle - Last Coupon}}{\text{Next Coupon - Last Coupon}}\]With RFR rates, however, and since

-.
+settlementtypically occurs in the future, e.g. T+2, it may be possible, particularly if the bond is ex-div that some fixings are not known today, but they will be known bysettlement.
 This is also true if we wish to calculate the forward dirty price of a bond and need to forecast the accrued amount (and also for a forecast IBOR period).Thus, there are two options:

 In the analogue mode where very few fixings might be missing, and we require these values to calculate negative accrued in an ex-div period we do not require a

-but repeat the last historic fixing.In the digital mode where the
+curvebut repeat the last historic fixing.In the digital mode where the

 Examples